Inverted nipple surgery, also known as inverted

 Patient may spend one night in hospital

-Patients can experience some degree of swelling, tenderness and soreness around the corrected nipple for around 2 weeks.
-Most patients return to work in around 2 days after the procedure but heavy physical activities should be avoided for around 2 weeks as well, giving the nipple ample time to heal.
+Patients can experience some degree of swelling, tenderness, and soreness around the corrected nipple for around 2 weeks during recovery time.
+Most patients return to work in about 2 days after the procedure but heavy physical activities should be avoided for approximately 2 weeks as well, giving the nipple ample time to heal.
 Patients also need to avoid wearing any padded bras or tight tops during these 2 weeks.

 Risks and complications associated with inverted nipple surgery can include: